jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 The most significant finding of this study is the identification of a 100% Attrition Rate among customers holding four or more products.
 While traditional banking KPIs often prioritize "product per household" as a measure of stickiness, this data suggests a dangerous Saturation Ceiling.

 Key Insights:
-The Loyalty Sweet Spot (2 Products): Customers with exactly two products represent the bank's most stable segment, with a churn rate of only 7.5%.
+The Loyalty Sweet Spot (2 Products): Customers with exactly two products represent the bank's most stable segment, with a churn rate of only 7.6%.
 This suggests a balanced relationship where the customer is integrated but not over-leveraged.

 The Critical Failure Point (3+ Products): As product count increases beyond two, churn risk scales exponentially rather than linearly.
-The jump from 7.5% to 100% churn for 4-product holders indicates that high product density is a leading indicator of relationship dissolution.
+The jump from 7.6% to 100% churn for 4-product holders indicates that high product density is a leading indicator of relationship dissolution.

-Behavioral Implications: In a retail banking context, a customer holding 4 products who then exits may be reflecting "consolidation for closure"—gathering all assets into one place specifically to facilitate a total transfer to a competitor.

 Business Recommendations:
 Stop Aggressive Cross-Selling: For customers already holding two products, the focus should shift from "Quantity" to "Quality of Service."